jhui/jhui.github.io/_posts/2017-03-12-TensorBoard-visualize-your-learning.markdown

 ```

 ### View the TensorBoard
-Open the terminal and run the tensorboard command with you log file location.
+Open the terminal and run the Tensorboard command with you log file location.
 ```
 $ tensorboard --logdir=/tmp/tensorflow/mnist/log
 Starting TensorBoard b'41' on port 6006